Models

 - Parameters

-]) – spark dataframe or list of item ids to find neighborsk (
+items (Union[DataFrame, Iterable]) – spark dataframe or list of item ids to find neighbors

 - Returns